openedx/edx-cookiecutters/README.rst

     for creating a Python package that follows Open edX standards.

 cookiecutter-xblock
-    for creating a XBlock repository as well as a Dockerfile for building and running your XBlock in the xblock-sdk workbench.
+    for creating an XBlock repository and a Dockerfile for building and running your XBlock in the xblock-sdk workbench.

 Using the cookiecutters